Employment Law Cases

 Fire and rehire: implied terms and injunctions

 ‘Fire and rehire’ is used by employers looking to introduce changes to contractual terms where employees disagree with the changes being proposed.
 More accurately described, it is the practice of dismissing employees (with contractual notice), and then offering them new employment on revised terms.
 Although controversial, it is not illegal when handled properly.
 It’s also nothing new despite growing media attention borne out of the pandemic, and bodies such as the CIPD and ACAS publishing guides in 2021.
 There are, however, indications that this practice is becoming more widespread because of businesses struggling through lockdown.
 An attempt to introduce new legislation in this area to enhance worker protections was thwarted at the second reading of the Employment and Trade Union Rights (Dismissal and Re-engagement) Bill.
+The government has also promised to introduce a new statutory code of practice on dismissal and re-engagement.
+It will set out how employers should hold fair, transparent and meaningful consultations on proposed changes to terms of employment, or face a 25% uplift in compensation.
+As a statutory code, courts and tribunals will be required to take it into account when deciding relevant cases.

 In the late 2000s Tesco restructured its distribution centres.
 As part of this, there was collective bargaining negotiations between USDAW and Tesco.
 To ensure that its distribution centre network would continue to operate effectively throughout this period, where staff could not be compelled to relocate to a new distribution centre, Tesco sought to make sure that they would not lose all their existing employees due to redundancy.
 An entitlement to ‘Retained Pay’ was negotiated as a retention incentive for those who would relocate, this being an alternative to a redundancy payment.
 The employees’ existing package was given a monetary value and the difference between that value and the value of the new (and less advantageous) terms and conditions available to newly appointed staff at the new distribution centre was protected.
 Each of the claimants had relocated rather than accepting a redundancy payment.